Welcome to BREATHE California of Los Angeles County’s O24U® environmental and asthma education program.

 The O24U® program reaches elementary and middle school students in underserved and disparately impacted Los Angeles County communities, providing them with health education and advocacy tools necessary to empower them to improve their indoor and outdoor environments, manage asthma health risks such as navigating environmental triggers.
 The program uniquely provides environmental education and encourages youth to become advocates for clean air and healthy lungs by promoting sustainable behaviors in support of a healthier environment and greater lung health for themselves and their community.

-O24u®places special emphasis on engaging children living in disproportionately impacted communities by the social determinants of health.
+O24U®places special emphasis on engaging children living in disproportionately impacted communities by the social determinants of health.
 We target grades 3-8 to align with California Environmental Education Initiative principles.
 Curriculum topics range from air pollution and health concepts to practical solutions that everyone can take to reduce harmful emissions and mitigate effects of air pollution and toxic indoor environments.
-Students complete an O24u® ‘Be Green’ commitment at the beginning of the program, pledging to play an important role sharing environmentally friendly habits with friends, family, and their community.
+Students complete an O24U® ‘Be Green’ commitment at the beginning of the program, pledging to play an important role sharing environmentally friendly habits with friends, family, and their community.

-O24u® utilizes a train-the-trainer approach with on-going technical support.
+O24U® utilizes a train-the-trainer approach with on-going technical support.
 BREATHE LA health educators train after-school facilitators to ensure their understanding and ability to teach the curriculum to children.
 Additionally, each student takes pre- and post- tests and facilitators implement one activity per module.
 BREATHE LA health educators monitor student knowledge gain and provide incentive items/certificates to students upon completion of the program.
 As a result of our success, many students report positive behavior changes such as recycling and reduced resource consumption.

-- CO2 and Climate Change
+- Climate Leadership

-- Renewable Energy Sources
+- Energy and Sustainability

 Modules include fun, interactive activities that educate and empower students to become advocates for clean air within their homes, schools and communities.